common-voice/common-voice/docs/EMAIL.md

 ## Production

-In production (or testing production) we need to have the `CV_AWS_SES_CONFIG` enviornment variable set to something like:
+In production (or testing production) we need to have the `CV_AWS_SES_CONFIG` environment variable set to something like:

 ```json
 {